SwwipePay

 pay

-field here takes your PaywithSwwipe publickey.amount
+field here takes your PaywithSwwipe publickey. - The

 ---|---|